Use Item Charges to Account for Additional Trade Costs

-This video shows how to handle an additional shipping cost as part of inventory costing.
+This video shows how to handle an extra shipping cost as part of inventory costing.

 To set up item charge numbers

-You use item charge numbers to distinguish between the different kinds of item charges that are used in your company.
+You use item charge numbers to distinguish between the different kinds of item charges.

 - Choose the icon, enter Item Charges, and then choose the related link.

 - On the Item Charges page, choose the New action to create a new line.

 - Fill in the fields as necessary.
 Hover over a field to read a short description.